paulamool/metagenomics-manuals/docs/modules/metagenomics-module-tax/tax.md

 The QIIME overview tutorial at (http://qiime.org/tutorials/tutorial.html) has a number of additional steps that you may find interesting; so feel free to try some of them out.
 Note hat we have not installed Cytoscape, so we cannot visualize OTU networks.

-We will end this tutorial with a summary of what we have done and how well our analysis compares with the one in the paper.
+We will end this tutorial with a summary of what we have done.

 Hopefully you will have acquired new skills that allow you to tackle your own taxonomic analyses.
 There are many more tutorials on the QIIME website that can help you pick the best strategy for your project (http://qiime.org/tutorials/) and https://github.com/mlangill/microbiome_helper/wiki/.
 There are alternatives that might suit your need better (e.g. VAMPS at http://vamps.mbl.ed>; mothur at http://www.mothur.org) and others.